 4) Main Street lights

-After you get off The Haunted Mansion, Main Street will be all lit up and ready to pose for pictures.
+After you finish dinner, Main Street will be all lit up and ready to pose for pictures.
 This is my favorite time during my 24 hours in the Magic Kingdom to do a little shopping on Main Street.
 Normally the fireworks show “Happily Ever After” is at Cinderella’s Castle around 10, so you will be able to find a great spot to view them here.

 5) Main street sweets